Belan-Mihail/paint_picture/README.md

 The API for this Front-End application was built with the Django REST Framework.
 The repository with a README file for the Back-End project can be found ([here](https://github.com/Belan-Mihail/drf_api_paint_picture)).

 ## Features

+NOTE: During WAVE validation, contrast errors were identified in the colors of the logo and text of some buttons.
+To avoid errors, the color styles of these elements have been clarified.
+Therefore, in some screenshots the colors of individual elements have differences

 ### Features Components